Resource profiles

 calyptia get resource_profiles --core-instance CORE_INSTANCE

-Replace CORE_INSTANCE with the unique ID or name of the Core Instance.
+with the name of the Core Instance.